akhai2022/zinovia-ia/zinovia-infra/README.md

 - The included Dockerfile expects the image to preload the requested model at startup (`OLLAMA_MODEL` env var).
 - Keep ingress restricted (`INGRESS_TRAFFIC_INTERNAL_ONLY`) so only other services in your project can reach it.
 - For production, allocate enough CPU/RAM and consider keeping at least one instance warm to avoid cold-start model pulls.
+- Backend services must present an identity token when calling a private Cloud Run instance; Terraform populates `LLM_IDENTITY_AUDIENCE` so the FastAPI service can mint tokens automatically.

 ## DNS & HTTPS